attrill20/FPLFixtureCalendar/README.md

 ## Project Overview

-This project is an FPL Fixture Calendar that shows the upcoming fixtures for each Premier League team and ranks them based on their difficulty.
+This project is an FPL site including Fixture Calendar (shows the upcoming fixtures for each Premier League team and ranks them based on their difficulty) and Player Searcher (compares stats of players) tools.
 I aim to use this side project to practice my React, JS and CSS skills.
-It uses official FPL API to display fixtures and encorporates my very own custom 1-10 difficulty ranking system (found here: https://docs.google.com/spreadsheets/d/1wYS6wyRkHiP-9zlJAkd_V9vjnxXslpNinz-CLg6BILs/edit#gid=0) to better plan upcoming transfers compared to the official FPL 1-5 simplified rating system.
+It uses the official FPL API to display fixtures and incorporates my very own custom 1-10 difficulty ranking system (found here: https://docs.google.com/spreadsheets/d/1wYS6wyRkHiP-9zlJAkd_V9vjnxXslpNinz-CLg6BILs/edit#gid=0) to better plan upcoming transfers compared to the official FPL 1-5 simplified rating system.
 Any suggestions welcome!

 There is a blog below showing my ongoing progress and planned to-do list.

 ## Deployment and Info

 To run: Clone repo, navigate to FPL-fixtures folder and enter 'npm run start' in command line.
-Will load the site in browser (the serverless function is delpoyed on Vercel in a seperate repo)
+Will load the site in browser (the serverless function is deployed on Vercel in a separate repo)

 Deployed at: https://fpl-fixture-calendar.vercel.app/